imknown/AndroidLowLevelDetector/GOOGLE_PLAY_PRIVACY_POLICY.md

 ## Permissions

 - android.permission.INTERNET
-  - User uses this permission to fetch data from remote server
+  - This permission is used to fetch data from remote server
   - This permission is only used when user turns on the switch in settings manually

 - Used by Firebase: